kyanha/veilid/CONTRIBUTING.md

 # Contributing to Veilid
 Before you get started, please review our [Code of Conduct](./code_of_conduct.md).
-We're here to make things better and we cannot do that by treating each other without respect.
+We're here to make things better and we cannot do that without treating each other with respect.

 ## Code Contributions
 To begin crafting code to contribute to the Veilid project, first set up a [development environment](./DEVELOPMENT.md).
-After cloning the project, check out a new local branch and name it in a way that describes the work being done.
+[Fork] and clone the project into your workspace; check out a new local branch and name it in a way that describes the work being done.
 This is referred to as a [feature branch].

 Some contributions might introduce changes that are incompatible with other existing nodes.
 In this case it is recommended to also set a development network *Guide Coming Soon*.

 Once you have added your new function or addressed a bug, test it locally to ensure it's working as expected.
 If needed, test your work in a development network with more than one node based on your code.
 Once you're satisfied your code works as intended and does not introduce negative results or new bugs, follow the merge requests section below to submit your work for maintainer review.

 We try to consider all merge requests fairly and with attention deserving to those willing to put in time and effort, but if you do not follow these rules, your contribution will be closed.
 We strive to ensure that the code joining the main branch is written to a high standard.

 ### Code Contribution Do's & Don'ts: